lizzyagibson/PCP-LOD/README.md

 This repo includes:

-0. `pcpr` file with PCP-LOD and CV functions.
+0. `pcpr.R` file with PCP-LOD and CV functions
 1. `functions.R` loads packages and includes some functions that I wrote
 2. `NHANES` folder
     * `nhanes_cleaning.R` includes a function to clean the NHANES data and makes a figure